 Once thriving in the early 20th century as a cotton shipping center for the central Texas area, Bartlett now stands mostly baron.
-Most of the buildings hold some sort of historical significance as the early 1900’s storefront remain on the main road.
+Most of the buildings hold some sort of historical significance as the early 1900’s storefront remains on the main road.
 Approximately 1,600 residents reside in Bartlett scattered around the outskirts only driving into town to pass through.
 Split between Bell and Williamson counties, Bartlett is known to locals as “the best little town in Texas”.

 My team and I were surprised to see some of the aging, vacant storefronts still in search for renters.
 Although this portion of town seems to be abandoned, Bartlett fights to stay on the map.
 Many events are still held throughout the year including an Old Town Festival and Antique & Collectible Auctions.
 If you happen to be passing through, my team and I highly recommend visiting this piece of Texas history!

 © John Marrows All Rights Reserved